lcamichigan/sigman/README.md

 header row, select the sheet, and then press Ctrl-C to copy the selection.

 2. In InDesign, paste the selection (press Ctrl-V to paste) into the list of lost brothers.
-If the paragraph style is wrong (for example, if the pasted text is bold): press Ctrl-A to select the entire lost brother section, Shift-click the start of the name of the first lost brother, choose Type > Paragraph Styles, and then click the Clear Overrides button (looks like ¶\*).
+If the character style is wrong (for example, if the pasted text is bold): press Ctrl-A to select the entire lost brother section, Shift-click the start of the name of the first lost brother, choose Type > Paragraph Styles, and then click the Clear Overrides button (looks like ¶\*).